sted/smoothdb/README.md

 GET /api/testdb/clients?select=id,projects(id,tasks(id,name))&projects.tasks.name=like.Design* HTTP/1.1
 ```

-## Example for using smoothdb in your application
+## Example for using SmoothDB in your application

-You can embed smoothdb functionalities in your backend app with relative ease.
+You can embed SmoothDB functionalities in your backend app with relative ease.

 This short example is a minimal app that exposes a **/products** GET route to obtain the JSON array of the products and a **/view** route to view them in a formatted HTML table.